 I’d given that keynote everything.
 I took the time to speak with 3 audience members weeks before my talk to get a feel for what would be value-adding for attendees.
-Months before my talk I interviewed 2 experts in the field so that I could provide field-tested and proven strategies in my key points.
+Months before my speech I interviewed 2 experts in the field so that I could provide field-tested and proven strategies in my key points.
 I was prayed up.

 On the big day, my keynote was good, but it was not great.
 I know great.
 I can see great in the eyes of my audience.
 I can feel it.
 I didn’t make an emotional connection.
 Maybe I didn’t establish my credibility right up front.
 Was this African American woman with edgy, kinky hair just too much for this all-white, all male audience?
 Continue reading “Empty”

 Today, I discovered Five Minute Fridays on my friend’s blog.
 I’m joining her and others in a five minute writing exercise called Five Minute Fridays.
 I hope you’ll play along, too.
 What does this post have to do with customer service?
 Nothing.
 But I’m taking the risk to be vulnerable with you, my readers, clients and friends, as I explore my writing.
 I hope you’ll enjoy this journey with me.

 When I look in the mirror I see…

 When I look in my full-length mirror, my eyes immediately swoop down to my legs.
 I see hard, well-shaped quads, calves that stand out proudly, and developing hamstrings.
 I’m proud of my legs.
 I love my legs.